 Ha, ha!
 You’re reading an article “for dummies”.
 (Did we mention that the first step to recovery is admitting you have a problem?)
 Surely we jest… all kidding aside, unless you work in the construction industry or watch HGTV 24/7, you’re not supposed to be an expert on this topic, as you may only do this a couple times in your entire life.
 Since we do it a little more often than that, allow us to offer some helpful advice so that when the time comes for you to update a bathroom, you’ve got some of the basics down.

 Plumbing is Expensive to Move: Yes, there are times when it makes sense to change the layout of the plumbing in a bathroom.
-However, if given the option not to, don’t.
-Doing so can add to both the duration and costs of your project.
+However, moving it can add to both the duration and costs of your project.
 This is one area where change doesn’t need to be made for the sake of making change.

 You are on the Supplier’s Time Frame, Not the Other Way Around: When ordering custom items such as tiles, vanities, light fixtures, bathtubs, etc., the supplier, not the homeowner, dictates the time frame the items will be available.
 To keep your project moving as quickly as possible, select these items at the very start of the project and do not start the demo process until the arrival date (or thereafter) in order to not have a bathroom that’s a construction zone for several weeks.

 Now is the Time to Amplify Natural Light: Many bathrooms are in areas of the home that do not have windows which means poor lighting and air circulation.
 Remedy this situation by adding a sun tunnel or skylights to your bathroom.
-(Ps.- The federal government is currently offering tax credits of up to 30% on skylights.
-Companies such as VELUX even offer battery powered skylights that have rain sensors that automatically close the unit upon detection of rain.)
+Companies such as VELUX even offer battery powered skylights that have rain sensors that automatically close the unit upon detection of rain.

 Consider a Walk-In Shower: If you’re looking to replace your current shower, a walk-in shower may be worth considering.
 Eliminating the step up can make the room appear larger.
 It’s also worth considering for homeowners who plan to retire in their current home.